TheXSVV/SpringDiscord/README.md

 * [Listeners](https://github.com/TheXSVV/SpringDiscord/tree/master#adding-listener)

 ## Running app
-Go to `DockerFile` in project root and click on the left run button, when select `New Run Configuration`.
+Go to `Dockerfile` in project root and click on the left run button, when select `New Run Configuration`.
 In `Configuration Settings` add  `Run Gradle Task SpringDiscord:test` and `Run Gradle Task SpringDiscord:bootJar` to `Before launch` section.
 Now you can run your Docker container

 ## License
 SpringDiscord is licensed under the [GPL-3.0 license](https://github.com/TheXSVV/SpringDiscord/blob/master/LICENSE)